- Notice of Health Information Privacy Practices

 How to exercise your rights

 You may exercise your right to opt out here and completing the online form.
+You may also submit your request by mail, e-mail or phone (information below).

 All other requests, complaints, or inquiries can be submitted by mail, e-mail or phone to: